Seeed-Studio/wiki-documents/docs/ODYSSEY-X86J4105-Firmata.md

 - The `StandardFirmata.ino` will appear.
 Select the correct board and port and click **Upload**:

+!!!Note
+      If you haven't installed the board library for Odyssey please follow [**this**](https://wiki.seeedstudio.com/ODYSSEY-X86J4105/#using-the-arduino-core-atsamd21g18-in-windows) to install the board.

 <div align=center><img width = 600 src="https://files.seeedstudio.com/wiki/ODYSSEY-X86J4105864/img/firmata-2.jpg"/></div>

 - Once uploaded, it should look something like this: